Deck Railing Ideas & Designs

 Depending on the view from your deck and from inside your house, you may want a railing you can look through with minimal obstruction, or you may prefer a more solid railing that calls attention to itself.

-This all-wood railing uses standard lumber like 2x4s, 2x2s, and 4x4s to create agently-angled geometric frame around the deck.
-All the parts are painted except the top rail cap, which is stained and finished; because it is horizontal and gets handled a lot, it probably needs to be resealed yearly.
+This all-wood railing uses standard lumber like 2x4s, 2x2s, and 4x4s to create the gently-angled geometric frame around the deck.

 A street view showcases the vertical elements of a deck—in this case, especially the railing and lattice skirting.
 The railing combines metal and vinyl parts in colors that match the stairs, decking, fascia and lattice skirting, for a crisp, clean look that pleasantly complements house trim.
 Since the balusters are thin, the view is only partially obstructed.

 A railing with 4 1/4-inch-wide tempered glass balusters is the next best thing to a window on the world beyond, creating an open, airy effect.
 (You could install large glass panels instead.)
 Surprisingly, the glass is strong enough to meet most building codes, and easy to install.
 This railing repeats the glass theme with lantern-style solar post lamps, which complete the look with sundown sparkle.

 The classic lines of this railing resemble a wrought-iron fence, but the railing is actually aluminum with a sturdy powder coating that will not need to be repainted for a long time.
 Most of the parts are pre-cut, and those that aren’t are almost as easily cut as wood.

 A sleek cable railing satisfies codes and protects people from falling, but barely inhibits the view.
 This one combines black and silver components for a classic yet contemporary look that harmonizes beautifully with deck’s furnishings.
 A railing like this is usually best installed by professionals.